 This function is supported starting from V4.3.5 BP5.

 The SDO_AREA() function is used to calculate the planar area of a geometry object.
-The unit of the return value is consistent with the linear unit of the SRS where the geometry object is located.
+The unit of the return value is consistent with the linear unit of the SRS in which the geometry object is located.
 It does not perform spherical or ellipsoidal conversion.
-It supports only 2D planar geometry, and does not support 3D input.
+Only 2D planar geometry is supported, and 3D input is not supported.

 The syntax is as follows: